 The 2023 NFL Draft class offers an abundance of talented edge rushers.
-But now, with the 2022 regular season in the rearview mirror, who are the top 10 edge rushers in the group?
-The list is headlined by over a half-dozen potential first-round picks, but there’s plenty of movement this time around.
+But now, on the doorstep of the big event, who are the top 10 edge rushers in the class?
+The list is headlined by over a half-dozen potential first-round picks, but a familiar face dons the crown.

 Top 10 EDGEs in the 2023 NFL Draft